 Barn Funnel Weaver Spider – Tegenaria domestica

-This brown spider is nowadays commonly called a drain spider, after its habit of becoming trapped in sinks and bathtubs.
+This brown spider Tegenaria domestica is commonly called a drain spider, after its habit of becoming trapped in sinks and bathtubs.
 Many folks mistakenly think they come out of the drain.
 They can be a startling sight, but are harmless to people and their pets.
 This spider bites only defensively, and the symptoms are less than a mild bee sting.
 You’d have to work pretty hard to provoke one of these gentle creatures into biting.

-The barn funnel weaver is closely related to the so-called Hobo spider (Tegenaria agrestis), found in the Pacific Northwest.
+The barn funnel weaver is closely related to the so-called Hobo spider Tegenaria agrestis, found in the Pacific Northwest.
 The hobo spider has been rapidly expanding its range since its introduction (from Europe) into the Seattle, Washington area in the 1930s and has moved into neighboring states.

 Though this spider’s body is only 8mm, the legs stretch to 45mm (almost 2 inches), a startling sight indoors.
 I found this guy (where else?) in my sink.
-Yow!

 The misdiagnosis of spider bites is a widespread and common problem.
 The usual description of a spider bite and its symptoms are almost always based on circumstantial evidence; no spider is captured nor is the bite actually witnessed.
 There are many medical conditions that are misdiagnosed as spider bites, including bacterial, fungal, and viral infections, vasculitis, dermatological conditions, allergies or drug reactions, chemical burns, reactions to poisonous plants, and not least of all, bites or stings from other arthropods.
 Professionals working in toxicology and poison control clinics report necrotic arachnidism as overdiagnosed and almost always without corroborating evidence [2].